Gunther Schuller: Early years

 Schuller was born in Queens, New York City, the son of German parents Elsie (Bernartz) and Arthur E. Schuller, a violinist with the New York Philharmonic.

 He studied at the Saint Thomas Choir School and became an accomplished French horn player and flute player.

 At age 15, he was already playing horn professionally with the American Ballet Theatre (1943) followed by an appointment as principal hornist with the Cincinnati Symphony Orchestra (1943–45), and then the Metropolitan Opera Orchestra in New York, where he stayed until 1959.

 During his youth, he attended the Precollege Division at the Manhattan School of Music, later going on to teach at the school.
 But, already a high school dropout because he wanted to play professionally, Schuller never obtained a degree from any institution.
 He began his career in jazz by recording as a horn player with Miles Davis (1949–50).

 Performance and growth

 In 1955, Schuller and jazz pianist John Lewis founded the Modern Jazz Society, which gave its first concert at Town Hall, New York, the same year and later became known as the Jazz and Classical Music Society.
-While lecturing at Brandeis University in 1957, he coined the term "Third Stream" to describe music that combines classical and jazz techniques.
+While lecturing at Brandeis University in 1957, he coined the term "Third Stream" to describe music that combines classical and jazz elements.
 He became an enthusiastic advocate of this style and wrote many works according to its principles, among them Transformation (1957, for jazz ensemble), Concertino (1959, for jazz quartet and orchestra), Abstraction (1959, for nine instruments), and Variants on a Theme of Thelonious Monk (1960, for 13 instruments) utilizing Eric Dolphy and Ornette Coleman.
 In 1966, he composed the opera The Visitation.

 He also orchestrated Scott Joplin's only known surviving opera Treemonisha for the Houston Grand Opera's premiere production of this work in 1975.